 If the system is deactivated or if it has any fault, the warning lamp will remain lit.
-The ASR (TCS) lamp will also come on if a fault should occur in the ABS because the ASR (TCS) operates in conjunction with the ABS.
-For further information, see $\Rightarrow$ page 194, Brakes
+It will also come on if a fault should occur in the ABS because the TCS operates in conjunction with the ABS.
+For further information, see \Rightarrow page 197, "Brakes"

-The $\ensuremath{\$}\xspace$ lamp provides information about the disconnection status of the system:
+The $\frac{1}{62}$ lamp provides information about the disconnection status of the system:

-It stays lit when the ASR (TCS) is disconnected after pressing the OFF switch.
+• It stays lit when the TCS is disconnected after pressing the TCS OFF switch.

-By pressing again, the ASR (TCS) function is reactivated and the warning lamp switched off.
+By pressing again, TCS function is reactivated and the warning lamp switched off. \blacksquare